A superstatistics approach to the modelling of memristor current-voltage responses: Methodology

-\section{Experimental}
+\subsection{Experimental}

-The device under test for this work is a Ag--Cu-based memristor as fabricated following Ref.~\cite{yeon_2020}.
+The device under test for this work is a Ag--Cu-based memristor which was fabricated following the procedure of Yeon {\it et al.}~\cite{yeon_2020}.
 A schematic of the fabricated memristor can be seen in Fig.~\ref{fig:gamma_noise_closeup}.
-For the experiments, a series of six sinusoidal voltage waveforms with 1 Hz and 6 V were applied to the memristor.
-The resulting current through the device was measured with a time resolution of 1 kHz.
-The applied voltage signal, as well as the measured current over time can be seen in Fig.~\ref{fig:mem_measurements_vit}.
+For the electrical measurements, a series of six sinusoidal voltage waveforms with 1 Hz frequency and 6 V amplitude were applied to the memristor using a BioLogic VSP-300 potentiostat workstation.
+The resulting current through the device was measured with a time resolution of 1~ms. The applied voltage signal, as well as the measured current over time can be seen in Fig.~\ref{fig:mem_measurements_vit}.
 The current--voltage cycles are presented in Fig.~\ref{fig:mem_measurements_iv}.
-An average cycle was calculated with those six sine waves, which is depicted in Fig.~\ref{fig:mem_measurements_iv_avg}.
-All measurements were conducted with a BioLogic VSP-300 potentiostat workstation.
+An average cycle was calculated with those six sine waves, and is depicted in Fig.~\ref{fig:mem_measurements_iv_avg}.
+As the typical endurance of filament-based memristors is in the order of $10^6$ cycles~\cite{memristor_physics_part_1, memristor_filament_degradation}, the current state of degradation for the device under test was considered to be effectively static for the six recorded $i$--$v$ responses.

-To fit the models to the experimental data, we implemented a version of the global basinhopping algorithm~\cite{Wales_basinhopping} in C++, utilizing the Ceres solver toolbox~\cite{Agarwal_Ceres_Solver_2022}.